Depending on your situation you may be able to claim a discount on your Council Tax bill.

 Long-term unoccupied properties

-An ‘empty home premium’ of an extra 50% becomes payable once a property has been empty for two years.
+From 1st April 2019, an ‘empty home premium’ of an extra 100% becomes payable once a property has been empty for two years.
+Before 1st April 2019, this premium was set at 50%.

 The percentage discount for second homes is 0%.
 The only exception to this is where someone is living in a second home that is ‘tied accommodation’.